c00kamunga/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

+A3.
+An event listener is basically a callback that occurs when a specific element triggers based off of a specific event.

 4. Why would we convert a NodeList into an Array?

 5. What is a component?